Peel Region homepage

 Description

-Building more community rental housing on land that is owned by the Region of Peel and Peel Housing Corporation, while also building the capacity of the non-profit sector to build more.
+Building more community rental housing on land that is owned by the Peel Region and Peel Housing Corporation, while also building the capacity of the non-profit sector to build more.
+Learn more about our projects under development.

 Status: In progress